RAG: What YOU Need to Know to Apply AI at Work

 This Article at a Glance:

-Real-time, personalized conversations with your company’s proprietary data—that’s what RAG is capable of.
+Real-time, personalized conversations with your company’s proprietary data—that’s what retrieval augmented generation (RAG) is capable of.
 Level up your use of Generative AI by generating more timely, accurate, and bespoke outputs.

 You also have an asset no one else in your industry can use because it’s completely unique to you – your data.

-In this article, you’ll learn the what and how of RAG along with examples of how it can be used.
-There’s also an explanation of how we at HatchWorks AI can help you implement RAG successfully.
+In this article, you’ll learn the what and how of retrieval augmented generation along with examples of how it can be used.
+There’s also an explanation of how we at HatchWorks AI can help you implement retrieval augmented generation successfully.

 Artificial Intelligence just keeps getting, well, more intelligent.
 This progression in AI technology is reshaping what’s possible with its use.
-And alongside this evolution is the introduction of new AI-based solutions like RAG (Retrieval-Augmented Generation).
+And alongside this evolution is the introduction of new AI-based solutions like Retrieval Augmented Generation (RAG).

 Without your company’s specific data, AI responses can be as generic as a horoscope.
-RAG changes that, grounding AI outputs in real-time, relevant information.
+RAG changes that, grounding AI outputs in real-time, relevant info.

 But, how?
 What does RAG even mean?
 And how can I use it in my business?